ahmedoweis72/Version-Controll/README.md

 # Version Control Terminologies

-Here's an explanation of the version control terms shown in the screenshot:
+Here's an explanation of the version control terms :

 1. **Repository (Repo)**: